LiseWilson/blog-entries/un_published/euler-problem-three.md

 ###### Solution ######

 This one took a bit longer than I expected.
-My fist attempt was pretty naive.
-The idea was generate all the primes less than the number and then check if the number is divisible by the prime.
-At the end we simple return the largest prime number that divides the number evenly.
+My first attempt was pretty naive.
+The idea was generate all of the primes less than the number and then check if the number is divisible by the prime.
+At the end we simply return the largest prime number that divides the number evenly.
 This works up until we get to 600851475143.
-Then we start getting out of memory errors and it takes too long.
-The first attempt looks like this.
+Then we start getting 'out of memory' errors and it takes too long.
+The first attempt looks like this:

 ```javascript
 var findPrimesLessThan = function(number){